Frederik Obermaier recounts breaking the Panama Papers scandal

 GAZETTe: Why do you think you and your colleague were chosen to receive the original cache of documents that formed the basis of the Panama Papers investigation?

 obermaier: We have no clue.
 We have some hints, put it that way.
-John Doe, the whistleblower at the beginning of the Panama Papers, published something like a manifesto where he or she laid out already approaching other media outlets before approaching us, including WikiLeaks.
-One explanation, and this is only guessing, is that if you have information that is of public relevance and you are turned down by media outlets including WikiLeaks, you might think, “This law firm is owned by a Panamanian and by a German.”
+John Doe, the whistleblower at the beginning of the Panama Papers, published something like a manifesto.
+One explanation, and this is only guessing, is that if you have information that is of public relevance and you are turned down by [other] media outlets, you might think, “This law firm is owned by a Panamanian and by a German.”
 In Panama, there’s nearly no media outlet that has no tie with the offshore industry, so maybe you’re a little bit reluctant to approach them.
 If you then look to the German media market, there are maybe three or four players known for investigative journalism.
 The most famous one is our competitor, Der Spiegel.
 They do more intelligence service, national security/terrorism investigations.
 And our media outlet [Süddeutsche Zeitung] is more famous for corruption and tax haven stories.

 GAZETTe: How did you get the information?